 Before purchasing a new door, get picky about the style and functionality you want out of your door.
 Talk with a designer or engineer – such as those on the Vintage Millwork and Restoration team – about your options in door handle or pull styles, locking options, and your home’s particular look and feel.

 It is easier to choose all of the right components for your new door, such as the hardware or the best wood species, when you have an expert to walk you through the process.
 We have such experts on hand: they can take your vision and turn it into a real, solid door that you will love.
 Start the process by calling 717-687-0292 or contact us here.

-When designing your custom wood door, it’s important to understand all of your options, including what type of wood will best fit your needs.
-The decision does not always boil down to look and feel alone, but rather functionality and durability as well.
+When designing your custom wood door, it’s important to understand your options, including which type of wood best fits your needs.
+The decision does not always boil down to looks alone, but rather functionality and durability as well.

-At Vintage Millwork and Restoration, we believe in educating our customers throughout the building process so that they can make the best decisions while designing their custom door.
-This includes exploring which type of wood is best for your door’s intended use.
-We offer many wood types with pros and cons associated with each of them.
+At Vintage Millwork & Restoration, we believe in educating our customers throughout the building process so they can make the best decisions for their custom doors.
+This includes exploring which type of wood is best for a door’s intended use.

 Western Red Cedar